-Lately, I’ve created a lot of blog posts in which I’ve felt the need to link a Github Pull Request or an Issue.
-Creating a vanilla link in markdown is easy but not aesthetically appealing.
-I wanted a ribbon sort-of thing that would distinguish between issues and PRs.
+Lately, I’ve created a lot of blog posts where I’ve felt the need to link a GitHub pull request or issue.
+Creating a vanilla Markdown link is easy, but not very aesthetically appealing.
+I wanted a ribbon sort of thing that would distinguish between issues and PRs.
 Unable to find something good online, I went ahead and created my own jQuery plugin.

 How does it look?

-Without further ado, this is how it looks like:
+Without further ado, this is what it looks like:

 This is an un-merged open PR.